-Remote, on line lessons are offered via Facetime, Skype, etc. Traditional, in person lessons are offered from Pete's Home Studio - a renovated early 19th century barn in Harleysville, Pennsylvania (in Montgomery County, a short drive for those living near Souderton, Skippack, Green Lane, Telford, Lansdale, Blue Bell or North Wales, PA).
+The lessons are conducted at my Home Studio - a renovated early 19th century barn in Harleysville, Pennsylvania (in Montgomery County, a short drive for those living near Souderton, Skippack, Green Lane, Telford, Lansdale, Blue Bell or North Wales, PA).

 what's the cost?